 Our inspectors are responsible for enforcing provincial legislation regarding the Animal Health Protection Act (generally known as P-42) and the provisions of the Criminal Code of Canada regarding animal cruelty.
 At the provincial level, the SPCA is mandated only for dogs and cats, as for the federal level, we cover all animal species.

 The inspectors respond to all complaints of animal cruelty and neglect.
 They also check the places where animals are kept for sale, lease or to be exhibited.
-In 2012, they handled nearly 1,000 new complaints, including follow-ups, and they conducted the inspection of 4,645 animals, all species combined.
+In 2013, our inspection service investigated 1,102 new complaints and conducted the inspection of 2,846 animals, all species combined.
+A total of 195 animals were seized as a result of their investigations and several criminal prosecutions or charges have been brought.

 To report any case of cruelty or animal neglect: